 This class is designed to provide a framework for instruction of children whose primary language is one other than English.
-Constructivist paradigms will be utilized to provide relevant theoretical and practical information related to bilingual instructional methods with a goal of development of cultural competence and cultural respect for young learners grow-
+Constructivist paradigms will be utilized to provide relevant theoretical and practical information related to bilingual instructional methods with a goal of development of cultural competence and cultural respect for young learners growing up in a bilingual world.
+This class meets the requirements for CLAD Certification.